crystal-lang/crystal-book/installation/on_mac_osx_using_homebrew.md

 ## Troubleshooting on macOS MacOS 10.14.2 (Mojave)

-if you get an error like:
+If you get an error like:

 ```
 ld: library not found for -lssl (this usually means you need to install the development package for libssl)